rcereno/DatabaseSystems_Project/docs/APISpec.md

 - `previous`: A string that represents the link to the previous page of results.
 If there is no previous page, this value is an empty string.
 - `next`: A string that represents the link to the next page of results.
 If there is no next page, this value is an empty string.
 - `results`: An array of objects, each representing a line item.
 Each line item object has the following properties:
-  - `line_item_id`: An integer that represents the unique identifier of the line item.
   - `game_sku`: A string that represents the SKU of the game.
   - `price`: An integer representing the price of the game
   - `publisher`: A string that represents the publisher of the game
   - `platform`: A string that represents the platform the game is available on.
   - `mode_review`: A number representing the most frequently given star review.
   - `genre`: A string representing the genre of the game.
+  - `family_rating `: A string representing the rating of the game.
   - `release_date`: A string that represents the date and time when the game was released.
 This is in ISO 8601 format (YYYY-MM-DDTHH:MM:SSZ).

 ### 7. Account Management